gratianlup/temp/docs/timeline-panel.md

 - a graph showing the activity of the entire application, with the activity across all threads combined.
 - for each thread, a graph showing the thread's activity.
 The thread list is sorted by the execution time in descending order.

+The *All Threads* entry displays on top the trace duration range, split into time units.
+On the left it also displays the maximum number of *CPU cores* used by the application.
+Individual threads are considered to use at most one core.

-Each thread entry has the following values and buttons:
+Each individual thread entry has the following values and buttons:

 [![Profiling UI screenshot](img/timeline-threads_599x159.png){: style="width:500px"}](img/timeline-threads_599x159.png){:target="_blank"}